Colonial Art Glass Company, Chicago

 Eugene C. Gmelin

 Born in 1873 in Wisconsin, married to Ada.
 In 1893 Milwaukee directory shows that he is a Glazier.
 By 1910, the census simply shows him as a manufacturer of art glass shades, but later records show him as the President of Colonial Art Glass.
 In 1915, he is listed as President of Imperial Glass and Electric with a business address of 407 Wells Street.
 Colonial workshops were at 40-42 Wells.
-By 1920 he appear4s in the census as a Glass Sign Manufacturer.
+By 1920 he appears in the census as a Glass Sign Manufacturer.
+As his core skills were that of a glazier, further research into Gmelin may yield more details about the company.

 George D. Wighton.